friedelwolff/fmmap/README.rst

     import fmmap as mmap

-Memory mapping is a technique of providing access to a file by mapping it into the virtual address space of the function and letting the operating system handle the input and output instead of explicitely reading from or writing to the file.
+Memory mapping is a technique of providing access to a file by mapping it into the virtual address space of the process and letting the operating system handle the input and output instead of explicitely reading from or writing to the file.
 It can provide better performance over normal file access in some cases.
 The builtin mmap mobule in Python exposes this functionality, but some